openwdl/wdl/SPEC.md

 🗑 It is also possible to assign an `Object` or `Map[String, X]` value to a `Struct` declaration.
 In the either case:

-* The `Object`/`Map` must not have any members that are not declared for the struct.
 * The value of each object/map member must be coercible to the declared type of the struct member.
 * The `Object`/`Map` must at least contain values for all of the struct's non-optional members.

+Keys in the map/object that do not match any struct members are ignored.

 Note that the ability to assign values to `Struct` declarations other than struct literals is deprecated and will be removed in WDL 2.0.